All Along I Thought I Was Serving God.

 Even in your bed at night you indulge in the same.
 I know every moment of your private life.
 I know your thoughts.
 You don’t even fear, even sitting in church.
 Someone steps up on the platform to serve Me and you strip them naked in your imagination.
 You imagine all kinds of things.

 I am the Lord who examines the heart.
-Have you not read that he who even looks upon a woman to lust after her has already committed adultery with her (Matt.
-5:28)?"
+Have you not read that he who even looks upon a woman to lust after her has already committed adultery with her (Matthew 5:28)?”

 Pictures began to pass before me of how my imagination works.